joejag/aws_exam_notes/exam.md

 - Aurora: Replicas add read and availability
 - Cloudwatch: Logs for alerts for metrics, Events for AWS resource changes

+# DCT: Exam 4

+- SSO: STS and AWS federation endpoint
+- Batch: HPC multi-node stuff
+- CloudFront: Also can do 'dynamic' traffic, not just 'static'
+- ASG: Termination is: most in AZ, oldest ConfigTemplate, nearest to billing hour
+- ASG: if 'unhealth' terminate.
+If 'imparised' wait a few mins

 # Compute notes

 - ASG Health: Uses EC2 health check by default (can use ELB health checks instead), terminates if unhealthy, waits for inflight connections to finish (connection draining), health check for new instances has a 300 second grace period